nmouhammad/SPEAKS/README.md

 npx vuese serve --open
 ```
 which starts and opens a server where you can access the documentation.

+### CSS Framework (Bootstrap)
+This application uses [bootstrap](https://getbootstrap.com/) as css framework to enable building well-looking pages easily.
+If you are not familiar with bootstrap, check the [documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 ## Project Structure